alagamai/AgenticAI-AutoGen-Demos/README.md

 Go to examples folder -> Open the script in PyCharm.

-Ensure the interpreter points to .venv.
+Ensure the interpreter points to .autogen venv.

-Run the script using Run → Run 'script_name'.
+Run the script using Run → Run 'script_name' or python3 script_name

+.
+🧠 Load the AutoGen Studio Project

+The repository includes a sample AutoGen Studio team project:

+📂 autogen-studio/.autogenstudio/teams/math_classroom_team.json

+To load it:

+Open AutoGen Studio (via agstudio )

+Go to Teams → Import / Load Team

+Select the above JSON file

+Click Load → then Start Chat